Biggest Wedding Planning Mistakes (and How to Avoid Them)

 When planning your wedding, mistakes will happen — best to set aside any perfectionist tendencies now.
 This is a complex event with lots of moving pieces to track, even if your wedding is small or you hired a wedding planner.

 However, you can learn from others who walked down the aisle before you.
 When you know where problems commonly crop up, you can steer clear of them — and manage the inevitable (hopefully smaller) issues gracefully.
 Read on to learn the most common wedding planning mistakes, and helpful tips to avoid these snafus.

-The 8 biggest wedding planning mistakes couples make
+Explore 8 of the biggest wedding planning mistakes couples make:

 Shopping for a dress or searching for a wedding venue before you establish a budget is a recipe for disappointment.
 Before you know it, you’ll have your heart set on things beyond your spending cap.